phillippelevidad/state-machine-experiment/README.md

 ```
   CreditFlow
     run
-      ✔ successfully executes the whole flow
+      ✔ successfully executes the whole flow and returns the expected object shape

   createCreditFlowMachine
     ✔ returns a machine